johngilbert2000/snek-excel/README.md

 Note: Some performance had to be sacrificed to allow this to work on all operating systems (Windows APIs were not used, and Excel VBA can only do one thing at a time without Windows APIs).
 If you experience any serious bugs, let me know.

-As far as I can tell, Excel was not really designed for video games.